Chennai 600028 II: Release

-The satellite rights of the film were sold to STAR Vijay.
+Chennai 600028 II was released in theatres on 9 December 2016.
+The film had its television premiere on 1 May 2017 via STAR Vijay.

 Critical reception

 M. Suganth of The Times of India rated the film three-and-a-half out of five stars and wrote, "The success of Chennai 6000028 II: Second Innings lies in how smartly Venkat Prabhu weaves in the elements that we loved in the first film even though the setting and the dramatic angle of this film is different.
 Venkat Prabhu retains the themes that made the earlier film a modern-day cult classic — our obsessions with cricket and friendships — and also addresses his characters’ problems as adults".
 Vishal Menon of The Hindu wrote, "This sequel is especially for the fans of the original, the cult hit that was 'Chennai 600028'."
 Manoj Kumar R. of The Indian Express gave the film three out of five stars and wrote, "Chennai 600028 II: Second Innings does have some shortcomings in terms of narration and comedy when compared to its predecessor.
 But, the film’s steady pace and cricket makes it watchable.
 While Venkat hit a sixer with Chennai 600028, he has somehow managed a four with the sequel."